nginxinc/nginx-gateway-fabric/docs/developer/pull-request.md

 # Comment Tags

-Common comment tags are FIXMEs and TODOs.
+We use the comment tags FIXME and TODO.

 A TODO is a developer note-to-self.
 TODOs _MUST_ be fixed before merging.

 A FIXME is for things that should be fixed in the future.
-FIXMEs can be merged, but they _MUST_ include your username and an link to the issue.
+If FIXMEs cannot be addressed before merging, they can be merged, but they _MUST_ include your username and a link to the issue.
 For example:

 ```go
 // FIXME(username): This is currently a hack to work around known issue X.